Chapter Fifty Three IV

-The maitre’d says quietly, changing from his formal neutral restaurant host tone to the more familiar Queens resident they knew him to be, “I don’t like these two mugs.
+The maitre’d says quietly, changing from his formal neutral restaurant host tone to the more familiar Queens resident they know him to be, “I don’t like these two mugs.
 I don’t know ‘em, they don’t feel right.
 They feel…like something stuck to the bottom of a shoe.
 You want me to ask them to move on, just say the woid.
 It’s ain’t a problem.”

 Susan smiles politely, she’d noticed the two looking over earlier.
 Accustomed to being checked out, she paid no further attention, more interested in Chris’ story than two jokers at the bar.

 “Thanks, Jimmy.
-Keep it easy for now.
+Keep it simple for now.
 If they come over here, it will go easier on them if a couple of your guys stop them in their tracks and escort them to the street.
 If Chris gets aggravated, it will get messy.”